 - In the dialog box, click OK.

-Note If you select Start the instance immediately after the rollback, the instance starts automatically after the disk is restored.
+Note If you select Start Instance after Rollback, the instance starts automatically after the disk is restored.

 If you resize a cloud disk after creating a snapshot, you can connect to the instance to resize its file system.
 For more information, see: